Sakshi-Niranjan-Kulkarni/Medical-Neural-Machine-Translation-with-BLEU-Evaluation/README.md

 # Neural Machine Translation (NMT) for Medical Text with BLEU Evaluation

 This project implements a **Neural Machine Translation (NMT)** system for translating **medical/healthcare-related text** and evaluating translation quality using the **BLEU score**.
-It provides an interactive interface to translate text, compare against reference translations, and analyze n-gram precision scores.
+It provides an interactive interface for translating text, comparing it against reference translations, and analysing n-gram precision scores.

 ---